actionably/facebook-messenger-platform-samples-nodejs/handover_protocol/README.md

 This app is a basic demo of using the Messenger Platform's handover protocol.

+This example has been modified to include dashbot integration.
+Before using the sample you should:

+1. Create an account on [https://www.dashbot.io](https://www.dashbot.io)
+1. Create a facebook bot on dashbot.io (make note of the API_KEY)
+1. Set your environment variable DASHBOT_API_KEY to the API_KEY obtained above.

 ## Requirements

 To run this app you will need the following: